Robert Hinkle (judge): Biography

 Born on November 7, 1951, in Apalachicola, Florida, Hinkle received a Bachelor of Arts degree from Florida State University in 1972 and a Juris Doctor from Harvard Law School in 1976.
-He was a law clerk for Judge Irving Goldberg, United States Court of Appeals for the Fifth Circuit from 1976 to 1977.
+He was a law clerk for Judge Irving Loeb Goldberg of United States Court of Appeals for the Fifth Circuit from 1976 to 1977.
 From 1977 to 1978, he was in private practice in Atlanta, Georgia, then practiced in Tallahassee, Florida from 1978 to 1996.
 He became an adjunct professor of law at Florida State University in 1981.

 Federal judicial service

-Hinkle was nominated by President Bill Clinton on June 6, 1996, to a seat vacated by William H. Stafford, Jr. of the United States District Court for the Northern District of Florida.
+Hinkle was nominated by President Bill Clinton on June 6, 1996, to a seat vacated by William Henry Stafford Jr. of the United States District Court for the Northern District of Florida.
 He was confirmed by the United States Senate on July 25, 1996, and received his commission on August 1, 1996.
 He served as chief judge from 2004 to 2009.
-He took senior status on November 7, 2016.
+He assumed senior status on November 7, 2016.

 Notable rulings

+In 1999, Hinkle issued a ruling in Pemberton v.
+Tallahassee Memorial Regional Center that denied damages as claimed by the defendant upon whom the state forced a surgical procedure during labor.

 On August 21, 2014, Hinkle issued a ruling in Brenner v.
 Scott that denied the state defendants' motion to dismiss and granted the same-sex couple plaintiffs' motion for a preliminary injunction.
 In ordering the injunction, Judge Hinkle found that Florida's statutory and constitutional bans on same-sex marriage were federally unconstitutional.